 We thought we knew everything we needed before entering Portugal.
 However, as we frantically searched around for a post office to pay some tolls we knew nothing about on the last day of our trip, we knew we obviously missed something important along the way.
 It seems, like countless others before us, we had misunderstood how the toll roads worked in Portugal…

 One of the biggest complaints from tourists entering Portugal these days revolves around Portugal’s new toll roads.
 Toll roads have existed in Portugal for years, but up until late 2012, they were all manned and drivers always had the option of paying the tolls as they went.

 Tip!
 Need a car for your road trip?
-We rented with Sixt for our trip, and had a good experience with our car and price.
+We rented a car in Spain to drive to Portugal with Sixt for our trip, and had a good experience with both our car and price.
 Click here to see prices and availability with Sixt.

 In the past year, electronic toll roads have sprung up everywhere in Portugal.
 Unlike the old tolls, simply paying the toll as you go isn’t an option.
 These new unmanned tolls are completely electronic and if you don’t pay up, the fines can add up quickly.

 As of right now, there are two main types of toll collection for roads in Portugal.
 Via Verde lanes on the traditional toll roads and Electronic Toll roads.

 The older, traditional toll roads, chiefly encountered around the bigger centers has what is called a Via Verde (Green Lane).
 These toll lanes are well marked with large green slanted V signs.
 The ones we drove through were always on the left however that might not be the case for all of them.

 Currently, any place you see a Via Verde lane, you can pay in the other lanes as you go (using bills, coins, credit cards or prepaid cards) for each leg you travel.